raspberrypilearning/c3-wolfram-weather-dashboard/en/step_4.md

-## Creating a Function
+## Create a function

-Now that we have a user friendly dashboard, we can build a more general function, so that we can use any city as a location without having to change it in multiple places.
+Now that you have a nice dashboard, you can build a more general function to find out the weather information for any city, without having to change the code.

-In Wolfram, we can define a function using `:=`.
-A function allows us to build code using `location` as a placeholder for the city we want to create a weather dashboard for.
-Then we run the weather dashboard function using actual city, for example: `weatherDashboard["London"]`, and every place in the code where we use the parameter `location`, it's replaced with "London".
+In Wolfram, you can use `:=` to define a function.
+A function means that you can write code that puts the parameter `location` in place of the name of the city you want to see in the weather dashboard.
+Then, you run the `weatherDashboard` function using the actual name of the city (for example, `weatherDashboard["London"]`), and the function will replace the parameter `location` with the name of the city throughout the code.

 --- task ---
-Make a function called `weatherDashboard`, which has a parameter `location`.
+Make a function called `weatherDashboard` with a parameter `location`.

-Use `CommonName[location]` to extract the name of your city for the title.
+Use `CommonName[location]` to so that the code will put the name of the city into the title automatically.

 ```
 weatherDashboard[location_] :=